 Todayinfo.kz

-Mazhilis deputy Askhat Aimagambetov said the grant distribution model is outdated and graduates risk unemployment, reports <a href="https://todayinfo.kz/">Todayinfo</a>.
+Mazhilis deputy Askhat Aimagambetov said that the model for distributing state educational grants is outdated, and half of graduates risk being unemployed, reports Todayinfo news agency.

 By Мұхтар Жексенбай··2 min read